-- For UVA students, EMT class is available as NUIP 4004 and is generally taught in the spring and fall.
+- For UVA students, EMT class is available as NUIP 4004 and is generally taught in the fall.
 Enrollment is by instructor permission only; first and second years who commit to volunteering with CARS for 2 years after becoming certified are more likely to be accepted.
 This class typically extends 5 weeks into the following semester due to the time needed to prepare for the EMT exam.

 RN/LPN/PA to Emergency Medical Technician

 You can obtain your EMT certification without attending the full EMT class!